Jose Arenivar-Gomez ( He/Him )

 Bio

 Jose Arenivar-Gomez is a Mexican ceramics artist and educator based in Metro Detroit.
-He was born and raised in Chihuahua, Mexico and immigrated with his family to the Las Cruces, NM in 2007 so that he could pursue higher education at New Mexico State University.
-Jose received his BFA in Drawing and Ceramics NMSU in 2015 and his MFA in Ceramics from Cranbrook Academy of Art in 2018.
-His work has been shown nationally in venues like the Museum of Contemporary Art Detroit, David Salkin Creative and Cranbrook Art Museum.
-He currently works as a Glaze Technician at Pewabic Pottery and as an Adjunct Professor at Wayne State University.
+Born and raised in Chihuahua, Mexico, he immigrated to Las Cruces, NM, in 2007 to pursue higher education at New Mexico State University.
+Jose earned his BFA in Drawing and Ceramics in 2015 and his MFA in Ceramics from Cranbrook Academy of Art in 2018.
+His work has been exhibited nationally in venues such as the Museum of Contemporary Art Detroit, David Salkin Creative, and Cranbrook Art Museum.